-Deliberation is conducted at a Deliberation Board meeting that consists of a legal scholar, a former judge and an experienced attorney.
+Deliberation is conducted at a meeting of the

+Deliberation Board consisting of a legal scholar, a former judge and an experienced attorney.

-There were 612 cases referred to deliberation procedure in fiscal 2019.
+There were 610 cases referred to the deliberation procedure in fiscal 2021.
 (Fig. 6)

-Looking at the results of deliberation in fiscal 2019 (Table 3), of these 612 cases, 509 (83.2%) were settled amicably through the deliberation procedure, 42 (6.8%) resulted in disagreement with the arbitral recommendation or were either withdrawn or otherwise finished, while 61 (10.0%) remained pending.
+Looking at the results of deliberation in fiscal 2021 (Table 3), of these 610 cases, 511 (83.8%) were settled amicably through the deliberation procedure, 44 (7.2%) resulted in disagreement with the arbitral recommendation or were either withdrawn or otherwise finished, while 56 (9.2%) remained pending.